RazeBerry/Text2ICS/README.md

 # Natural Language Calendar Creator

 A PyQt6-based desktop application that lets you create calendar events using natural language.
-Simply describe your event in plain English, and the app will generate and add it to your calendar automatically.
+Simply describe your event(s) in plain English, and the app will generate and add them to your calendar automatically.
+Supports creating multiple events in a single entry!

 ## Features

 - Natural language event creation
+- **Multi-event processing** - Create multiple events in a single description
 - Modern dark mode UI
 - Global keyboard shortcut (Ctrl+Shift+E)
 - Automatic calendar integration